-I have my development environment running locally within a Mac OS X based system running MAMP.
-When you install MAMP default configuration is applied and doesn’t have the configuration settings to allow Apache to run with SSL support so this guide is intended to show you how to change that and run as localhost with support for both http:// and https:// connections.
+I have my development environment running locally within a Mac OS X-based system running MAMP.
+When you install MAMP default configuration is applied and doesn’t have the configuration settings to allow Apache to run with SSL support so this guide is intended to show you how to change that and run as localhost with support for both HTTP:// and HTTPS:// connections.

-This guide will tell you how to configure MAMP to use ports 80 (http) and 443 (SSL).
-We will also be changing the configuration to allow you to stop and start both http and https services using the standard MAMP console rather than having to use the command line.
+This guide will tell you how to configure MAMP to use ports 80 (HTTP) and 443 (SSL).
+We will also be changing the configuration to allow you to stop and start both HTTP and HTTPS services using the standard MAMP console rather than having to use the command line.

-Before you start anything backup your apache conf/apache/httpd.conf and conf/apache/extra/httpd-ssl.conf files as we will be editing these, so you are aware I have my MAMP installed on my Mac OS X at /Applications/MAMP/, so all reference will be accordingly to that location, you may have installed i in a different location, so lets get started.
+Before you start anything backup your apache conf/apache/httpd.conf and conf/apache/extra/httpd-ssl.conf files as we will be editing these, so you are aware I have my MAMP installed on my Mac OS X at /Applications/MAMP/, so all reference will be accordingly to that location, you may have installed i in a different location, so let us get started.

 Step 1: Stop any other web server running on your machine

-Because we are going to change the port that MAMP uses for https traffic, you need to make sure that no other process is currently using ports 80 and 443.
+Because we are going to change the port that MAMP uses for HTTPS traffic, you need to make sure that no other process is currently using ports 80 and 443.
 You can check this by typing netstat at the terminal.